-Postdoctoral Fellowship Applicants must prepare proposals with the support of a Mentor and institution (university, national lab, etc.), and all proposals will be evaluated by a peer-review panel.
-Mentors should have previous experience training postdoctoral fellows and/or graduate students.
-It is the responsibility of the Postdoctoral Fellowship Applicant to arrange for a Mentor.
+Postdoctoral Fellowship Program applicants must prepare proposals with the support of a Mentor and institution (university, national lab, etc.), and all proposals will be objectively and rigorously evaluated by a peer review panel.
+Mentors should have previous experience in training of postdoctoral fellows and/or graduate students.
+It is the responsibility of the Postdoctoral Fellowship Program applicant to arrange for a Mentor.

-The research project will be a part of a countermeasure development team focused on advancing the research toward an applied intervention.
-Each Postdoctoral Fellowship Applicant must identify the countermeasure readiness level (CRL) and/or technology readiness level (TRL) the research proposal addresses.
-Postdoctoral Fellows should refer to Figures 1 and 2 in Appendix A for detailed descriptions of the CRLs and TRLs.
+The research project will be a part of a countermeasure/technology development team focused on advancing the research toward an applied intervention.
+Each Postdoctoral Fellowship Program applicant must identify the Countermeasure Readiness Level (CRL) and/or Technology

+Readiness Level (TRL) the research proposal addresses.
+Applicants should refer to Figures 1 and 2 in Appendix A for detailed descriptions of CRLs and TRLs.

-In order to facilitate electronic submission from the Institution at which the Postdoctoral Fellow will conduct the research, please note that the NSPIRES proposal submission system requires that the Mentor be identified as the Principal Investigator and the Trainee be identified as the Postdoctoral Fellow.
+In order to facilitate electronic submission from the Institution at which the Postdoctoral Fellow will conduct the research, please note that the NSPIRES proposal submission system requires that the Mentor be identified as the Principal Investigator and the trainee be identified as the Postdoctoral Fellow.

-In this NSBRI-RFA.
+In this NSBRI-RFA,

-- Appendix A provides an introduction and overview of the goals, objectives and research implementation strategies of NSBRI. - Appendix B contains descriptions of the opportunity and eligibility, specific instructions for submitting a Notice of Intent, and instructions for proposal submission. - Appendix C contains the standard instructions for responding to NSBRI Requests for Applications. - Appendix D contains copies of the certifications required to be followed with any signed application.
+- Appendix A provides an introduction and overview of the goals, objectives and research implementation strategies of NSBRI. - Appendix B contains descriptions of the opportunity and eligibility, specific instructions for submitting a Notice of Intent, and instructions for proposal submission. - Appendix C contains the standard instructions for responding to NSBRI Requests for Applications.

-NSBRI's scientific and educational goals are to fund research and development that will result in the delivery of countermeasures to ensure the health of astronauts, and to apply findings from the research to benefit life on Earth.
+NSBRI's scientific and educational goals are to fund research and development that will result in the delivery of countermeasures to ensure the health of astronauts in response to spaceflight, and to apply findings from research supported by the Institute to benefit human health on Earth.
 NSBRI is committed to maintaining a strong, openly competitive, peer-reviewed research program.
 The Institute also aims to inspire the next generation of space life scientists.
-Proposals submitted in response to this NSBRI-RFA must address the research emphases described in this document (see Appendix B, Section II for more details).
+Proposals submitted in response to this NSBRI-RFA must address one or more of the research emphases described in this document (see Appendix B, Section II for more details).
 Those that do not will be returned without review.